BASIC-8: History

 David Ahl joined Digital Equipment's (DEC's) expanding educational sales division in 1969.
 The division was mostly tasked with selling the PDP-8 minicomputer to high schools and colleges.
 These were not yet widespread; a typical single-user machine of the late 1960s cost in the order of $10,000, not including mass storage and other peripherals.

 Around this time, both Hewlett-Packard (HP) and Honeywell had introduced new 16-bit minicomputers with time sharing that were becoming popular in the educational markets.
 In particular, HP had introduced the 16-bit HP 2100 in 1966 for the technical market and were surprised to find them selling into the business market as well.
 They decided to take advantage of this by packaging the machine with HP Time-Shared BASIC as the HP2000 for sales into the programming and educational markets.
-Although the HP2000 was much more expensive than the PDP-8, by sharing access among many users, typically up to 16 at a time, sp the effective per-user cost was much lower than single-user machines.
+Although the HP2000 was much more expensive than the PDP-8, by sharing access among many users, typically up to 16 at a time, the effective per-user cost was much lower than single-user machines.

 At the time, DEC was heavily promoting their own language for educational uses, FOCAL, a cut-down version of JOSS.
 The language had a number of features that allowed it to run in extremely limited memory, including the PDP-8's 4 KB of core memory.
 It was conceptually similar to BASIC, especially in the interactive method of typing in programs and the general layout of programs.
 Ahl collected FOCAL programs submitted from users and published them in the department's EDU newsletter.

 Ahl found that prospective customers were not interested in FOCAL, at least outside the Boston-area where DEC was located.
 BASIC was already widely used by this time, and a growing library of educational programs and games in BASIC were becoming available.
 These were being published in newsletter format, almost always in HP2000 dialect, and the sheer volume of BASIC programs was overwhelming FOCAL.
 Ahl found no interest on the part DEC management or software development department to produce a BASIC, nor any interest in supporting FOCAL on the other machines in their lineup.
 He also noted an increasing hostility to the idea of allowing any other company to produce a version of the language.